think-cell/typescripten/README.md

 * Member fields start with `m_`.
 * All variables are prefixed with a type tag: `<type-tag>Name`.
     * `Name` is camel-case.
-    * There should be no duplicates between type tag and name, e.g. `vecsArguments`, not `vecsArgumentsVector`.
+    * There should be no duplicates between type tag and name, e.g. `vecstrArguments`, not `vecstrArgumentsVector`.
 * Functions' and variables' names are `CamelCase`.
 * `int`'s type tag is `n`, e.g. `nArguments`.
 * `std::string`'s type tag is `str`.